bexxmodd/vizex/README.md

 # How it Works

-After installing run the program with a single command `vizex` in your terminal.
+After installing run can use two temrinal commands `vizex` to display the disk usage/space and `vizexdf` which will print the data of a current working directory with sizes, file types and last modified date.

 This will graphically display disk space and usage:

 ```
 vizex